heasm66/mdlzork/mdlzork_810722/README.md

 Change line 1207-08 in dung.mud to make save/restore during thief melee (for FLAGS to be properly saved/restored they have to be defined in MGVALS.)
 	 THIEF-ENGROSSED!-FLAG
 	 ]>

+BINF!-FLAG is used to hold the OBJECT that's burning in the receptacle.
+When restored it is unlikly that the pointer will point to the same OBJECT.
+To fix this add this line after line 414 in act2.mud to make save/restore work during balloon ride:
+	<COND (.BINF <SET BINF <SETG BINF!-FLAG <1 <OCONTENTS .CONT>>>>)> ;"Rebind BINF to OBJ burning in receptacle."